18parkky/scMnT/README.md

 The `scMnT` command runs the entire scMnT workflow, from (1) collecting reads that map to MS loci (getAlleleTable), (2) labeling MS information for each cell onto the user-provided Scanpy object (scMnT-score), then (3) identifying MSI cell types by comparing MSI score distributions (scMnT-find). `scMnT` requires the following files as inputs. **In most cases, running this single command is all that’s needed.**
 - Scanpy object where cell type (or any other categorical cell annotation, e.g., Leiden clusters) information is available at .obs['CellType'] and cell barcodes (e.g., TAGTTGGCAGGTCCAC-1) must be available at .obs.index.
 Please ensure that each cell type has enough number of cells (>100).
 - If only using a single sample as input: a BAM where each read is tagged by its CB (CB tag) and UMI (UB tag)
-- If using multiple samples as input: a BAM where each read is tagged by its CB (CB tag) and UMI (UB tag)
+- If using multiple samples as input: a TSV file that provides two columns: one for name of each sample and one for specifying the path to its bamfile.
+The read in the bam file must have CB and UMI tagged.
 - a list of MS loci (which can be generated using Krait)
 - the reference genome in FASTA format